Testimonials

 Find the row for the “admin” user and click on the pencil icon to edit the admin password…

 editpwLocate the “user_pass” row in the field column.
-In the “Function” column of that row, click on the dropdown list and select “MD5″.
+In the “Function” column of that row, click on the dropdown list and select “MD5”.
 Continue to the “Value” column.
 What you will see there is an encrypted version of the current password.
-Click on it and remove it so that there is nothing in that box.
-Now, enter the password that you want to use for the “admin” account.
+To enable your WordPress password recovery, click on the encrypted version and remove it so that there is nothing in that box.
+Now, enter the WordPress password that you want to use for the “admin” account.
 Don’t worry that it isn’t encrypted, that will be taken care of automatically.
 Lastly, at the bottom of this last screen, be sure to clock on “Go” to save your change of password.

 Congratulations!
 You should now be able to log into your WordPress with your new password!